 Gabe's vow of sobriety, brief incarceration experience and disgust with the shallow corporate pop music world helped inspire him to pursue secular humanitarian causes in many different capacities.

-People's Movements: After the release of Vital Nonsense in 09 he took part in protests at the G20 Summit in Pittsburgh which was historically noted as the first time a modern social network was used to aid protesters, later dubiously re conceptualized as "obstructing justice" by the Pittsburgh Police Department.
+After the release of Vital Nonsense in 09 he took part in protests at the G20 Summit in Pittsburgh which was historically noted as the first time a modern social network (Twitter) was used to aid protesters.
+Later the social media platform was accused of "obstructing justice" by the Pittsburgh Police Department.
 Rosales took part in the Occupy LA Movement marching with Labor and Bank Accountability organizations.
-He has rallied with local community centers in Los Angeles petitioning at Santa Monica City Hall to continue after school programs for at-risk youth.
+He has rallied with local community centers in Los Angeles petitioning at Santa Monica City Hall to continue after school programs for at-risk youth and has hosted public radio shows promoting resistance music from around the world.
 With his local Hip Hop Collective Zulu Union chapter, the Calafia Zulus, he has facilitated events in feeding the homeless, back-to-school supply drives, and toy drives for needy children during the winter seasons.
 With his time and donated music he has helped support the annual canned food drive in Los Angeles Hip Hop for Humanity

 Gabe has several publications through Inner Child Press on racism and the evolution of skin pigmentation from the latest anthropological studies and he is well established in teaching all styles of music as an outlet to nurture youth at The Guitar Shoppe in the city of Laguna Beach and online on the cutting edge new music instruction site, Dangerous Guitar.